SMCTTA: CODE OF CONDUCT/PRINCIPLES OF RETURN (updated 9th august 2021)

 - Equipment (with the exception of balls) cannot be shared during a session.
 Players should aim to bring their own bats.

 - Balls will be provided by the organisers and will be washed regularly to minimise risk.
-Each bubble will be allocated their own batch of balls for the session – where more than 1 bubble is present, each will be allocated a different colour.
+Where more than 1 bubble is present, each will be allocated a different colour.

 - Table tennis etiquette that requires contact (shaking/slapping hands etc) must be suspended for the time being.

 - Players to bring their own hand gel for use during session and use hand washing facilities at centre entrances pre and post commencing activity.

 - Players to bring their own water bottles and ensure they have enough water to last the whole session as no refilling facilities will be present.
 Water bottles & towels should remain in player bags.

 - Changing rooms and showers are not to be used.
 This should be done at home instead – players should arrive ready to participate.
 Toilet facilities will be available but will be on a 1 in/1 out basis.

 Stirlingshire Table Tennis Association is committed to the safety and welfare of its members.
 As such, we will take the following measures:

 - We will keep members updated with changes in processes or protocol relating to our activities.

 - We will implement a booking system to limit the numbers attending sessions to enable social distancing.